The

 now permit this conversion

-to be done at much lower cost at 60% efficiency.
+to be done at much lower cost at up to 60% efficiency.
 That’s

 high enough efficiency for carbon-neutral fuels made from